zyh001/WindowsSpyBlocker/README.md

 Several scripts are used to ease implementation of rules and contribution.
 To use these scripts you have to download and install the [Visual C++ Redistributable for Visual Studio 2012](https://www.microsoft.com/en-us/download/details.aspx?id=30679) (vcredist_x86.exe).
 * `diff.bat` : Generate a diff log based on CSV logs and data for Sysmon, Proxifier and Wireshark.
 * `firewall.bat` : Add / remove rules and resolve IPs adresses
-* `ncsi.bat` : Apply an alternate NCSI and test your internet connection the Micrososft way.
-More info on the [FAQ Wiki page](../../wiki/FAQ#what-is-ncsi-).
+* `ncsi.bat` : Apply an alternate NCSI and test your internet connection the Microsoft way.
+[More info...](../../wiki/FAQ#what-is-ncsi-)
 * `proxifier.bat` : Extract events from log and generate CSV files.
-More info on the [Proxifier Wiki page](../../wiki/captureProxifier)
+[More info...](../../wiki/captureProxifier)
 * `sysmon.bat` : Install / uninstall Sysmon and extract events log then generate CSV files.
-More info on the [Sysmon Wiki page](../../wiki/captureSysmon)
+[More info...](../../wiki/captureSysmon)
 * `wireshark.bat` : Extract events log then generate CSV files based on IPv4 hosts.
-More info on the [Wireshark Wiki page](../../wiki/captureWireshark)
+[More info...](../../wiki/captureWireshark)

 ## Projects using WindowsSpyBlocker